Aspirin 300mg Gastro-resistant Tablets

 For oral administration.

-Aspirin should be used with caution in patients with asthma or allergic disorders.
+Aspirin can reduce uric acid excretions and therefore should be used with care in patients with gout or a history of gout.

 High doses of aspirin may precipitate acute haemolytic anaemia in patients with glucose 6-phosphate dehydrogenase (G6PD) deficiency.